-- 5.3.1.2 Paragraphs 4.7 to 4.10 and figure 6 outline the facilities and uses currently present in Kenton.
-Easy access to high quality open space, sports and recreation facilities can make an important contribution to the health and well-being of the local community. - 5.3.1.4 It is expected that new development in Kenton and in surrounding towns and villages will put pressure on existing community services such as schools, medical and social care services.
+- 5.3.1.1 In the context of this Plan wellbeing refers to the diverse and interconnected qualities of physical, mental and social wellbeing that extend beyond the traditional definitions of health. - 5.3.1.2 Paragraphs 4.7 to 4.10 and figure 6 outline the facilities and uses currently present in Kenton.
+Easy access to high quality open space, sports and recreation facilities can make an important contribution to the health and well-being of the local community. - 5.3.1.3 It is expected that new development in Kenton and in surrounding towns and villages will put pressure on existing community services such as schools, medical and social care services.
 Any new development should incorporate a programme for enhancing or extending facilities.
 This in particular applies to schools, health and social care facilities and services.